@ARDISFOXXART

 Q - How did you learn to draw?
 Do you have any recommendations for how beginners can get started with digital art?

 A - For learning to draw, I recommend Marc Brunet - he has a digital art course online at https://cubebrush.co/mb, which is the largest and most popular art course available on the internet today.
-He also has free tutorials on Youtube.
-Some other good art teachers on Youtube include Sinix Design, Sycra, Marco Bucci, Proko, and Aaron Blaise, Mikey Mega Mega.
+He also has great free tutorials on Youtube.
+Some other good art teachers on Youtube include Sinix Design, Sycra, Marco Bucci, Proko, Aaron Blaise, and Mikey Mega Mega.
 I'm self taught so everything I know I learned off of Youtube and tutorials basically. ✨

 This is the tablet I use, it's pretty huge for a beginner though https://www.huion.com/products/pen_display/Kamvas/kamvas-24-plus.html